harry-para/Employment-Equity-Study-CIBC/README.md

 The purpose of this project was to observe female representation among senior occupational groups at CIBC.
 This project:
- 1. Analyzed the connection between gender and other employmee statuses (i.e. Indigenous background and disability status) and how this impacted employees achieving specific salary quartiles within various senior level occupational groups.
+ 1. Analyzed the connection between gender and other employee statuses (i.e. Indigenous background and disability status) and how this impacted employees achieving specific salary quartiles within various senior level occupational groups.
  2. Produced an intersectional analysis to study competition among women to achieve various salary quartiles by observing how gender coupled with Indigenous background or disability status impacted earnings potential.

 This labour analysis was using exploratory data analysis and ordinal logistic regression modeling to predict salary quartile achievement using the R programming language.